ALEX m & f English, Dutch, German, French, Portuguese, Italian, Romanian, Greek, Swedish, Norwegian, Danish, Icelandic, Hungarian, Czech, Russian

 , which was a short form of names containing the Germanic element alja

 .
 It was introduced to England by the Normans and used until the 14th century, and it was later revived in the 19th century.
 A famous bearer was the American singer Ella Fitzgerald (1917-1996).

-FRANK (1) m English, German, Dutch, French
+FRANK m English, German, Dutch, French

-From a Germanic name which referred to a member of the Germanic tribe, the Franks.
+From a Germanic name that referred to a member of the Germanic tribe, the Franks.
 The Franks settled in the regions now called France and the Netherlands in the 3rd and 4th century.
-They derived their tribal name from the name of a type of spear that they used.
+They possibly derived their tribal name from the name of a type of spear that they used.
 From medieval times, the various forms of this name have been commonly conflated with the various forms of Francis

 GERALD m English, German, Dutch

-From a Germanic name meaning "rule of the spear", from the elements ger
+From a Germanic name meaning "rule of the spear"

 meaning "spear" and wald